 We expose how US oil giant Exxon purchased a Liberian oil block it knew was tainted by corruption – while attacking US anti-corruption laws.

 Liberia must ensure fair and independent investigation into Exxon’s Block 13 deal

 Global Witness warns that conflicts of interest within Liberia's Ministry of Justice unit could undermine the Government's investigation into oil sector corruption.

 Oil, Gas & MiningPress release

-Global Witness condemns illegal interference in Liberian transparency and anti-corruption agency
+Global Witness condemns illegal interference in Liberian transparency agency

 Global Witness strongly condemns the illegal removal of Konah Karmo, Head of Secretariat of the Liberia Extractive Industries Transparency Initiative (LEITI)